The Thousand Island House in Alexandria Bay

 This “Thousand Island House” as it is called, which will hereafter give luxurious accommodations to those who got to the islands, commands the finest views of the river in both directions, and most of the favorite islands and island groups may be seen from its lofty tower.
 It was named by Gen. S. D. Hungerford, banker at Adams, who has also presented the proprietors with a beautiful set of colors for the building.

-On July 24th, the hotel finally opened with the Watertown Daily Times announcing it from its front page on July 16th.
-The formal opening would feature a number of events to commemorate the event, including a balloon ascension much like the ones in Watertown.
+The hotel finally opened on July 24th, with the Watertown Daily Times announcing it on its front page on July 16th.
+To commemorate the event, a balloon ascension, similar to the ones in Watertown, would be held.
+Earlier in July, the Watertown Daily Times reported–

-Unlike many of the hotels of the Gilded Age in the area, the Thousand Island House enjoyed a fairly long life in comparison lasting 63 years.
-Whereas many of the hotels of the era were lost in fires, it was the Great Depression that got the best of the hotel.
+Unlike many of the Gilded Age hotels in the area, such as The Frontenac, Pullman House, Thousand Island Park Hotel, and its successor, The Columbian, the Thousand Island House enjoyed a fairly long life, lasting 63 years.
+Whereas many of the hotels of the era were lost in fires, it was the Great Depression that took the best of the hotel.

 1 Review on “Thousand Island House – 1000 Islands”